nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ### Some NativeScript basics

 When you work with NativeScript and Vue.js, you can use application-wide CSS, scoped CSS, or inline CSS to style your app.
 Application-wide CSS is applied first and is handled in `app.css` in the root of your project.
+This tutorial does not explore application-wide CSS.
 See also: [Styling](https://docs.nativescript.org/ui/styling).

 Scoped CSS is applied to the current component only and is handled in `HelloWorld.vue` in the `<style scoped>` block.
+This tutorial relies almost exclusively on scoped CSS and inline CSS.
 See also: [Scoped CSS](https://vue-loader.vuejs.org/guide/scoped-css.html).

 With type selectors, you can select a UI component and apply styling to it.
 To select a type, use the component name as provided in the code.
 For example, to select the tab view, use `TabView`.